osilander/bacterial-genomics-intro/ngs-qc/index.rst

     # Also note that the .json and .html files must have the full
     # suffix fastp.json and fastp.html for the next tool that you will use
     # That tool is MultiQC
+    # Steel yourself for the length of this command.
     fastp -i my_anc_file_R1.fastq -I my_anc_file_R2.fastq \
     -o my_anc_file_R1_trimmed.fastq -O my_anc_file_R2_trimmed.fastq --verbose \
     -j my_anc_file.fastp.json -h my_anc_file.fastp.html